 About this document

-This Section 40 notice complies with Section 40(1) of the Landlord and Tenant Act 1954.
+This notice complies with Section 40(1) of the LTA 1954.
 It is suitable for landlords and agents of landlords.

 Application and features

-- Official, statutory form required for serving a section 40 notice;
+- Official, statutory form required for serving notice

-- Relevant questions for the tenant to determine the use of the premises;
+- Relevant questions to determine the use of the premises

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.

 What other customers thought

 "I have used you in the past and am always impressed!"Diane Bantten (Acquit Debt Recovery)